djalbat/reaction/README.md

 ## Additional functionality not supported by React

 These methods are to add better support for [Inference](https://github.com/djalbat/Inference).
 They can be called against any element bar text elements, except for the last two, which can only be called against text elements.
-The `getTagName()` method will return `null` for all but virtual DOM elements, that is those elements with an underlying DOM element.
+The `getTagName()` method will return `null` for all but virtual DOM elements, namely those elements with an underlying DOM element.

 - `spliceChildren(start, removeCount, addedChildren)`
 - `addChild(child)`